jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 good thing according to the FHS.
 IOW, it creates a convenient centralised point of config.

-# Where does update-alternatives store its state information, used in the output of `--query`/`--display`?
+# Where does update-alternatives store its state information?

 In files inside the `/var/lib/dpkg/alternatives/` directory.

 ##
-# What are the four most interesting options?

-   * `--log`
-   * `--force`
-   * `--skip-auto`
-   * `--verbose`

-# What's the specific order to respect for the options and the commands?
+# What's the specific order to respect when I pass options and a subcommand to update-alternatives?

-According to  the synopsis  in `$ man  update-alternatives`, the  options should come before the command.
+According to  the synopsis  in `$ man  update-alternatives`, the  options should come before the subcommand.
 Unfortunately, both look the same: they all start with two hyphens.

+`--slave` is an option of the subcommand `--install`; as such, it comes after.

 ##
-# How to review all link groups which are not configured in automatic mode?
+# How to review all link groups?

+    $ update-alternatives --all

+## Only the ones which are configured in manual mode?

     $ update-alternatives --skip-auto --all

 # How to try and fix all broken alternatives?

     $ yes '' | update-alternatives --force --all
+                                     │
+                                     └ Allow replacing or dropping any real file that is installed where an alternative link has to be installed or removed.

 ##
-# How to add an alternative path to the list of candidates that a master alternative can be linked to?
+# How to add an alternative path to the list of choices that a master alternative can be linked to?

     $ sudo update-alternatives --install <link>  <name>  <path>  <priority>